-The Fund seeks to provide investors with capital appreciation, and secondarily current income, by outperforming the Russell 1000 Value Index over a full market cycle while maintaining a similar level of market risk as the index.
-To achieve this goal, the Fund's subadviser seeks to identify and construct the most optimal portfolio that targets an equity-like level of volatility by allocating assets among equity securities, bonds, and money market instruments.
-The Fund may obtain equity exposure from the performance of equity and bond indexes through the use of futures contracts.
+The Fund seeks to provide investors with capital appreciation, and secondarily current income, by outperforming the Russell 1000® Value Index over a full market cycle while maintaining a similar level of market risk as the index.
+To achieve this goal, the Fund's subadviser seeks to identify and construct the most optimal portfolio that targets an equity-like level of volatility by allocating assets among equity securities, money market instruments, futures contracts the value of which are derived from the performance of equity index and U.S. Treasury bonds, and options on equity index and U.S. Treasury bond futures contracts.
 Futures and options are derivatives and expose the Fund to leverage.
+In addition, the Fund may write (sell) covered call options to enhance returns and/or to limit volatility.
+Investors in the Fund should have a long-term perspective and be able to tolerate potentially sharp declines in value.

 The Fund invests, under normal circumstances, at least 80% of its net assets in equity securities of U.S. issuers.
 Equity securities primarily include common stock, although they also may include preferred stocks, convertible securities and derivatives the value of which are linked to equity securities of U.S. issuers.
 The Fund also may invest up to 20% of its net assets in securities of foreign companies, which are companies organized under the laws of countries other than the United States.
-Although the Fund typically invests in seasoned issuers, it may purchase securities of companies in initial public offerings (IPOs) or shortly thereafter.
+Although the Fund typically invests in seasoned issuers, it may, depending on the appropriateness to the Fund's strategy and availability in the marketplace, purchase securities of companies in initial public offerings (IPOs) or shortly thereafter, which can be subject to greater volatility than seasoned issuers.

 The subadviser's investment process is designed to provide investors with investment exposure to sector weightings and risk characteristics generally similar to those of the Russell 1000° Value Index, although the Fund may emphasize one or more particular sectors at times.
-As of December 31, 2019, the top five sectors of the Russell 1000° Value Index (as defined by Russell) were: financials; health care; industrials; consumer staples; and energy.
+As of December 31, 2020, the top five sectors of the Russell 1000° Value Index (as defined by Russell) were: financials; industrials; health care; information technology; and communication services.

 The Fund's subadviser employs a value style of investing, focusing on dividend-paying stocks and other investments and investment techniques that provide income.
-In addition, the Fund may write (sell) covered call options to enhance returns and/or limit volatility.
 The subadviser identifies potential investments through extensive quantitative and fundamental analysis, using a bottom-up approach that emphasizes three key factors:

-• Value: quantitative screens track traditional measures, such as price-to-earnings, price-to-book and price-tosales ratios, which are analyzed and compared against the market;

-- Sound business fundamentals: a company's balance sheet and income data are examined to determine the company's financial history; and - Positive business momentum: a company's earnings and forecast changes are analyzed and sales and earnings trends are reviewed to determine the company's financial condition or the presence of a catalyst that will trigger a price increase near- to mid-term.
+- Value: quantitative screens track traditional measures, such as price-to-earnings, price-to-book and price-tosales ratios, which are analyzed and compared against the market: - Sound business fundamentals: a company's balance sheet and income data are examined to determine the company's financial history; and - Positive business momentum: a company's earnings and forecast changes are analyzed and sales and earnings trends are reviewed to determine the company's financial condition or the presence of a catalyst that will trigger a price increase near- to mid-term.